 We have an explicitly written a Recruitment, Selection & Disclosures Policy that reflects both national and local guidance and safer recruitment.
 Child Protection and Safeguarding questions are always asked at interview and one member of the interview team has had safer recruitment training.

-The Head (Oct 2018), Deputy Head (March 2015), Academic Head (April 2017), Bursar (Dec 2017), Head of Music (March 2015) and the Chairman of Governors in Oct 2018.
-School Administrator (Oct 2017) and Head's PA (Oct 2018) completed online training.
+EduCare Safer Recruitment online training completed:

+The Head (June 2022)

+DSL (March 2022)

+Deputy Head Academic (April 2022)

+Bursar (Sept 2022)

+Chair of Governors (Feb 2022)

+Operations and HR Coordinator (Jan 2022)

+Head's PA (Nov 2021)

+All training is updated every five years via Educare online training.

 At interview, candidates will be asked to account for any gaps in their employment history.
 All staff and peripatetic teachers have an enhanced DBS with a children's barred list information check.
 Please refer to policy for details.

-If children are being supervised on a site other than the school, for example during a school trip, Finton House member of staff always supervises the children and parents are never left with a group of children.
+If children are being supervised on a site other than the School, for example during a school trip, Finton House member of staff always supervises the children and parents are never left with a group of children.
 The best assurance is gained that the staff of the other organisation have been checked for suitability.

-Disclosure of Circumstances impacting on Staff suitability to work with children
+Disclosure of Circumstances affecting Staff suitability to work with children